allquantor/sc-infra-challenge/README.md

 2. User stories:

-* Your App should receive messages on address and port you specify as ENV Variables in the environment `publisher.jar` will run.
+* Your App should receive messages on address and port that you have to  specify as Environment Variables.
 ( Hint: _A dockerized Bash Script with netcat would be enough._)
-* Your App should simply write the messages inside a text file.
+* Your App should write the messages inside a text file.
-* Your should Dockerize your app as well as the `publisher` app.
-* A load balancer should distribute the load on your apps coming from the `publisher`.
+* Rollout should be made by starting of one file/binary...

 3. Specifications: